-Should Canada's next election be called prior to the next fixed election date in 2023, the PBO would be required to discontinue work on all requests by committees and members to accommodate requests from political parties.9
+Should Canada's next election be called prior to the next fixed election date in 2025, the PBO would be required to discontinue work on all requests by committees and members to accommodate requests from political parties.10

-Given the current minority Parliament, the timing of the next federal election may vary.
-Over the 2020-21 fiscal year, the Office will work to further enhance its analytical capacity in key policy areas such as taxation, health, defence and student program spending to ensure we are ready to receive requests for cost estimates of election campaign proposals as soon as the next election is called.
+Given the current minority Parliament, the timing of the next federal election and the length of the election proposal costing period may vary.
+Over the 2023-24 fiscal year, the Office will work to further enhance its analytical capacity in key policy areas such as taxation, health, defence, housing and student program spending to ensure we are ready to receive requests for cost estimates of election campaign proposals as soon as the next election is called.